MehmetKaranlik/UIKit-SwiftUI-Architecture/README.md

             - Fonts.swift ( Fonts that required by DesignKit package stored here )<br />
             ```swift
             struct Fonts : AppFonts
-            ```
+            ```<br />
-            -Colors.swift ( Colors that required by DesignKit package stored here )<br />
+            - Colors.swift ( Colors that required by DesignKit package stored here )<br />
             ```swift
             struct Colors : AppColors
-            ```
+            ```<br />
-            -Sizes.swift (Sizes that required by DesignKit package stored here)<br />
+            - Sizes.swift (Sizes that required by DesignKit package stored here)<br />
             ```swift
             struct Sizes : AppSizes
-            ```
+            ```<br />
-         -Networking<br />
+         - Networking<br />
-            -ProductNetworkManager.swift (A handler for projects network request that uses networking package, containts base url & error model etc.)<br />
+            - ProductNetworkManager.swift (A handler for projects network request that uses networking package, containts base url & error model etc.)<br />

-         -Model<br />
+         - Model<br />
-            -Base<br />
+            - Base<br />
-               -BaseErrorModel.swift ( A Model that conforms codable required by networking package.
+               - BaseErrorModel.swift ( A Model that conforms codable required by networking package.
 If you get error from network call this model will be casted)<br />

-   - Features (This is where screens and related folders are stored, this folder can branched more like auth & tab & sub-features)
+   - Features (This is where screens and related folders are stored, this folder can branched more like auth & tab & sub-features)<br />
-      - Example (Example screen related directories)
+      - Example (Example screen related directories)<br />
-            - View ( SwiftUI View or UIKit UIView that holds screens UI codes, does not contain business logic)
+            - View ( SwiftUI View or UIKit UIView that holds screens UI codes, does not contain business logic)<br />
-                - ExampleView.swift ( ExampleView : View || ExampleView : UIView)
+                - ExampleView.swift ( ExampleView : View || ExampleView : UIView)<br />
-            - ViewController
+            - ViewController<br />
-                - ExampleViewController.swift ( UIKit UIViewController that coordinates view & delegates also such as Tab Customization & NavigationBar Customization)
+                - ExampleViewController.swift ( UIKit UIViewController that coordinates view & delegates also such as Tab Customization & NavigationBar Customization)<br />

                 ```swift
                 class ExampleViewController : UIViewController {